Santa Monica Boulevard Reconstruction: Change is Coming to Beverly Hills!

 About the Santa Monica Boulevard Reconstruction Project

 When will this project commence?
 It’s already underway.
-We are well into the first of three project phases and the accompanying public discussion about design alternatives.
-Next the city’s design-build consultant, Psomas, will undertake design and engineering work.
-Finally Phase III construction will follow in 2015.
+We are well into the first of three project phases – discussion about design alternatives – and next the city will undertake engineering with phase III construction to follow in 2015.
 See the city’s project page for construction mitigation information (as it’s posted).
 Find all the documents you’ll need our project documents library (below).

 Here you will find the relevant project documents and supporting material that you won’t find on the city’s own project page.
 Let’s start with our own meeting recaps (and related posts) and then work down to documents that suggest the policy and history contexts for this project.